GSA/SmartPay-RFI/01_draft RFQ.md

 #### 5.3 	System Access
 - All Contractor personnel working under the task order will need to be U.S. citizens.
 - Homeland Security Presidential Directive 12 (HSPD-12) applies to Contractor development personnel as such performance requires access to internal Government information technology (IT) systems.
 As a result of HSPD-12 applicability to the requirements of this document, the Government will perform all required background investigations for Contractor personnel, and the Contractor shall ensure their personnel requiring physical access to Federally- controlled information technology systems have identification that complies with HSPD-12 policy.
 Immediately upon award the credential process shall commence.
 All identified Contractor personnel must complete a GSA Form 850 – Contractor Information Worksheet (CIW) to be provided with the proposal submission.
 The Contractor will not be given the Notice to Proceed (NTP) to start work until all Contractor personnel have the proper identification to satisfy this requirement.
-- Medium risk security clearance (Tier 2) shall be required
+- Medium risk security clearance (Tier 2) shall be required.
 - [NIST](https://www.nist.gov/itl/smallbusinesscyber/guidance-topic/multi-factor-authentication) phishing resistant multi-factor authentication (MFA) shall be required for privileged and non-privileged users where login is required.

 #### 5.4	Security